Ch 12 Chemistry Class 11 Ncert Solutions

 Hyperconjugation involves delocalisation of ______.

-(ii) electrons of carbon-hydrogen \sigma bond of alkyl group directly attached to the positively charged carbon atom.
+(ii) electrons of carbon-hydrogen bond of alkyl group directly attached to the positively charged carbon atom.

 (iv) lone pair of electrons